RESEARCH

 2022 Frédéric Godart and Ashley Mears.
 “Transitory Ties: A Network Ecology Perspective on Workers’ Opportunities in the Creative Economy.”
 Social Networks

 2021 Heba Gowayed, Ashley Mears and Nicholas Occhiuto.
-“Pause, Pivot, and Shift: Responses to Sudden Job Loss.”
-American Behavioral Scientist, edited by Jeremy Schulz and Laura Robinson.
+“Pause, Pivot, and Shift: Situational Human Capital and Responses to Sudden Job Loss.”
+American Behavioral Scientist, online

 2019 “Des Fêtes très Exclusives.
 Les Promoteurs de Soirées VIP, des Intermédiaires aux Ambitions Contrariées.”
 Actes de la Recherche en Sciences Sociales (“Servicing the Rich” Special Issue), 230.
 English pre-corrected version is here